vieuxtemps/windows-accent-layers/README.md

 - Open **windows-accent-layers.exe**.

 ## Usage
-- Browser and select a keymap found at `/keymaps`, or make your own.
+- Browse and select a keymap from the `/keymaps` directory, or make your own.
 - Set your selected keymap and other options on `options.ini`.
 - Activate a layer to type special characters.